|Water Polo Coaches:|

 Academically, Jens was a four-year honor roll member and was also a California Scholarship Foundation member all four years as well.
 His club water polo experience included four years with South Coast.
 Playing with the South Coast water polo team, they won gold at Junior Olympics.
 He now plays at Pepperdine University, where he is finishing out his water polo career as a senior on the team.
 He is studying political science with an emphasis on social action and justice.
 He has been an Academic All-American all four years at Pepperdine.
 He intends to graduate this year and attend graduate school at Pepperdine.

 CJ Daland began his water polo career at the age of seven with California WPC.
 From the ages of 7-12, CJ played water polo for California WPC, and Ventura County Premier before finding his way to South Coast Aquatics just before reaching high school.
 CJ attended Thousand Oaks High School where he earned four varsity letters in both water polo and swimming as well as captaining both teams his senior year.
 He earned first-team all Marmonte league and second-team All CIF while tying the assist record for the school.
 During his high school career he played with South Coast from the ages of 13-18 competing in Junior Olympics every year.
 He then went on to play at Ventura College where he scored over 127 goals in a thirty-game season, captained the program, and earned first-team All-Western State Conference leading Ventura to the team's first 20-win campaign in a decade.
 CJ began his coaching career whilst at Ventura with both South Coast and Moorpark High School.
-He now is the assistant boys water polo and swim coach at Agoura High School along with his responsibilities with the boys 16U & 18U at South Coast.
-He is currently a senior at Utah Valley University where he is completing his Bachelor's in Digital Marketing and plans to pursue a Masters Degree in the same field soon after.
+He now is the assistant boys water polo and swim coach and varsity girls head coach at Agoura High School along with his responsibilities with the girls 16U & 18U at South Coast.
+CJ holds a Bachelor's in Digital Marketing from Utah Valley University with plans to pursue a Masters Degree in the same field soon after.

 Peter Daland has been coaching in the Conejo Valley since he graduated from Westlake High School back in 1985.
 He has been a head coach of multiple programs since the year 1987.
 His first stop was head coach at Westlake High School, followed by it a six year stay in Salt Lake City Utah where he was the head club coach for Salt Lake Aquatics at the University of Utah’s Steiner Aquatic Center.
 While coaching in Utah Coach Daland had great success coaching athletes all the way to the Olympic trial level down to beginning age group athletes.
 Daland later returned back to the Conejo Valley to run the Daland Swim School with his mother Ingrid Daland.
 While coaching and teaching lessons at the Daland Swim School he graduated from culinary arts school.
 He also continued his coaching career as a head coach a Thousand Oaks High School.
 During that time, he obtained his master’s degree in education and administration and got his first teaching job at Thousand Oaks High School.
 He later moved on to Moorpark High School where he was the head coach of Aquatics at Moorpark HS.
 He currently finished up his first year as head coach of boys water polo and swimming at Agoura High School.
 He continues to teach at Moorpark High School while coaching athletes at Agoura High School and South Coast Aquatics.
 He has been married to his lovely wife Minette for 30 years and has five children that have all competed and participated in South Coast Aquatics.